-Kingsland church Colchester was started in 1884 in Lexden by some local Quakers who built our original hall.
+Kingsland Church Colchester was originally started in 1884 in Lexden by some local Quakers who built our original hall.
 It was established as a place of worship and temperance and ran an adult school on Sundays and a people’s bank.
-A full-time missioner was appointed in 1927.
-In 1971 it became the Lexden Evangelical church after Neil’s predecessor was appointed.
-In the 1980’s the church became much more vibrant, growing steadily as we adopted a lively, informal, contemporary worship style and changed our name to Kingsland Church.
+A full-time minister was appointed in 1927.
+In 1971 it became the Lexden Evangelical Church, after Neil’s predecessor was appointed.
+In the 1980’s the church became much more vibrant, growing steadily as we adopted a lively, informal, contemporary worship style and we changed our name to Kingsland Church.

 A few years later we started a second Sunday morning service, and continued to grow so built a new building on the same site in 2005.
-In 2010 we moved again to much larger premises, to the top floor of the Lexden Community Centre, on the corner of London Road and Straight Road.
+In 2010 we moved again to much larger premises, to the top floor of the former MFI building on the corner of London Road and Straight Road.
 Aldi moved in below.
-Our new facilities includes a 400-seater worship area, large hall, nine meeting rooms, office accommodation and a large café area for the church and local community.
+Our facilities include a 400-seater worship area, large hall, nine meeting rooms, office accommodation and a large café area for the church and local community.

-Since we moved to 86 London Road, we've enjoyed developing King's cafe and the community centre as a valued local resource, as well as the church itself.
-As we've continued to grow we have been able to expand our staff and leadership teams, our church services as well as our profile in the area.
+Since we moved to 86 London Road, Colchester, CO3 9DW, we've enjoyed developing King's Café and the Community Centre as a valued local resource, as well as the church itself.
+As we've continued to grow we have been able to expand our staff and leadership teams, our services, as well as our profile in the area.